How to use the command 'docker cp' (with examples)

 Explanation:

-• path/to/file_or_directory_on_host: This is the path on the host machine where you want to copy the file or directory.
+• path/to/file_or_directory_on_host: The path on your host machine where you want the file or directory to be saved.

 Example output: